wwoof/jobs/full-stack-software-engineer.md

 - interacts with stakeholders to discuss their issues and needs, and has the ability and dynamism to make suggestions, propose new ideas;
 - writes code that is maintainable, readable, and aligned with the existing style (while feeling empowered to make proposals for refactoring);
 - designs engaging, responsive, and functional UXs for WWOOF members;
-- works autonomously, with attention to detail and quality.
+- works autonomously, with attention to detail and quality;
+- helps answering support requests from WWOOF coordinators of the 20+ national organisations using the software.

 ## Context

-The Full-stack Software Engineer will join the IT committee of the Federation of WWOOF Organisations and take part in weekly triage meetings.
+The Full-stack Software Engineer will join the IT committee of the Federation of WWOOF Organisations (FoWO) and take part in weekly triage meetings.
+He or she will be working closely with the dev team and share responsibilities to ensure continuity of operations.

 ## Apply now